mbyo2/testmarley/README.md

 Configure your settings:
-Open config.env using nano or your preferred text editor and update the default passwords and your domain name:
+Open config.env using nano or your preferred text editor.
+You can update the default passwords.
+You can leave SITE_NAME=marley.local exactly as it is—the script automatically sets it as the default site so your IP address routes to it correctly.

 nano config.env

-Note: If you do not have a live domain name yet, you can leave SITE_NAME=marley.local and access the server using your server's Public IP address.

 Make the script executable: